Chapter 1 Introductory Statistics in R

 Two useful sampling distributions: Normal and \(t\)

-Normal distributions.
-A variable \(X\) that is normally distributed is one that has a symmetric bell-shaped density curve.
+A random variable \(X\) that is normally distributed is one that has a symmetric bell-shaped density curve.
 A normal density curve has two parameters: its mean \(\mu\) and its variance \(\sigma^2\).
-Notationally, we indicate that \(X\) is normal by writing \(X \sim N(\mu, \sigma^2)\).
+Notationally, we indicate that a random variable \(X\) is normal by writing \(X \sim N(\mu, \sigma^2)\).

 The normal distribution serves as a good sampling distribution model for the sample mean \(\bar{x}\) because of the powerful Central Limit Theorem, which states that if \(n\) is sufficiently large, the sampling distribution of \(\bar{x}\) will be approximately normal, regardless of the shape of the distribution of the original parent population from which you collect your sample (when making a few assumptions).